araobp/unity-ar/README.md

 # AR building blocks

-(Work in progress)

-I have been working on AR apps over the past half year in my spare time.
+I have been working on AR apps over the past year in my spare time.
 This repo is for sorting out AR building blocks that I have developed in those AR apps.

 Requirements:
 - Unity